Employee Training and Development

 - Conduct a cost-benefit analysis of a training program.

 - Discuss the strengths and weaknesses of presentational, hands-on, and group-building training methods.

-- Compare and contrast the strengths and weaknesses of traditional versus technology-based training methods.
+- Compare and contrast the strengths and weaknesses of traditional training methods with those of technology-based methods.

 - Explain the characteristics of successful employee development and career management programs.